-If I go on autopilot and forget, (like I said, often we don't even realize how much we're pushing our own boundaries bc it's become so normal to ignore them) it’s like a bird just hit the window.
-Throughout my life I learned to become a master at not listening to my own needs because I wanted to make other people happy.
-And when that happens , I break down!
+If I go on autopilot and forget, (like I said, often we don't even realize how much we're pushing our own boundaries because it's become so normal to ignore them) it’s like a bird that just hit the window.
+Throughout my life I learned to become a master at not listening to my own needs because I wanted to make other people happy qnd when that happens , I break down!
 I cry, I get overwhelmed, I get anxiety, and that’s my wakeup call if I didn’t catch it before that.
 Like I said, I tend to go on autopilot.
-Just because I already know this, doesn't mean that I don't forget.
+Just because I already know this, doesn't mean that I don't forget sometimes.

 We're all humans, we forget from time to time.

 Now if you're thinking THAT's STUPID.
 That's super selfish to only think about yourself and not others.
 Well, that' s fine, you're allowed to think that.
-And I'd ask you to ask yourself how you feel about doing something for YOU?
-For a lot of people it's just how they we're raised.
-As I said earlier, it's hard to unlearn something we learned so early in our lives.
-If we're too far down the road of having neglected ourselves for too long, it might take some time to rebuilt yourself.
-But once you've done that, you're gonna be there so much more for others because you WANT to and it will no longer feel like a burden or a heavy cloud over you.
+For a lot of people it's just how they were raised - to think about themselves LAST.
+As I said earlier, it can be hard to unlearn something we learned so early in our lives and if we're too far down the road of having neglected ourselves for too long, it might take some time to rebuilt yourself.
+But once you've done that, you're gonna be there so much more for others because you WANT to and it will no longer feel like a burden or a heavy cloud over you head.
 You'll have so much more love and patience for whatever is being thrown at you & THAT is what I wan't you to realize.
 Fill your cup and let it flow over.

 I know it can be more difficult to honor yourself when it comes to friends and family but it doesn’t matter who it is.
-If you run yourself down, then who’s gonna pick you up?
-You might think you need to be the head of the family or ‘if I don’t do it no one will’, but that’s ok.
+If you run yourself down, then who’s going to pick you up?
+You might think you need to be the head of the family or ‘if I don’t do it no one else will’, but that’s ok.
 So what?
 So what if no one does it?
 When a situation occur and you hear that little voice in your head saying: 'well it's such a small thing if I just do it everything will be fine', or 'then she'll be happy' or 'then he'll stop asking', then stop yourself for a minute.
 Remind yourself that YOU matter too.
 What YOU feel and think is important too.
-Do it for Self-love and not because you are being selfish.
-There's a big difference and we often get confused by the two.
-I'm sure that we've all to some extend experienced that if we don't meet other peoples expectations, we're being SELFISH.
+I'm sure that we've all to some extend experienced that if we don't meet other peoples expectations then we're being SELFISH.
 But in reality you're just nurturing yourself and that's GOOD!

 It's kinda like your diet..
-Being vegan doesn’t work for everyone.
+Not one thing works for everyone.
 Some people are extroverts others are introverts.
 Some people are gonna think that you being self loving is you being selfish and that’s just how it is.
 Paleo people will look at vegans and think WTF!
-And that’s how people who are really good at not honoring their own needs are gonna look at you.
-But I’d encourage you to be an inspiration for them.
-To hopefully make themwanna take care of themselves one day.
-Teach them that it's ok to be SELFULL.
+And Vegans look at meat eaters like 'don't you know better?'.
+And that’s how people who are really good at not honoring their own needs are gonna look at you - you selfish S%#T. But I’d encourage you to be an inspiration for them.
+To hopefully make them want to take care of themselves one day.
+Teach them that it's ok to be SELF - FULL.